MonashDeepNeuron/HPC-Training/src/chapter3/shared-fs.md

 # M3's Shared Filesystem

+When we talk about a shared filesystem, what we mean is that the filesystem that M3 uses allows multiple users or systems to access, manage, and share files and directories over a network, concurrently.
+It enables users to collaborate on projects, share resources, and maintain a unified file structure across different machines and platforms.

 M3 has a unique filesystem consisting of three main important parts (for you).

 ## Home Directory